 \section{Pointer Network Model}

 Our model is a graph recursive attentive model based on the Pointer Network model architecture (\cite{Vinyals2015}).
-In order to explain the particularities of the model, the differences relative to the other approaches to solving combinatorial optimization problems using Pointer Network models, and the motivation behind those choices, we describe the model and the Pointer Network architecture in some detail.
+We conducted a detailed description of the model and of the Pointer Network architecture to explain the particularities of the model, the differences in relation to the other approaches used to solve combinatorial optimization problems using Pointer Network models, and the motivation behind those choices.

-For a large set of combinatorial optimization problems, e.g. the TSP and the OPTW, a solution can be constructed sequentially, with its elements chosen iteratively one by one.
+For a large set of combinatorial optimization problems, e.g. the TSP and the OPTW, a solution can be constructed sequentially, with elements chosen iteratively one by one.
 The Pointer Network model architecture (\cite{Vinyals2015}) was designed to address this kind of problem.
 Its architecture consists of tree main blocks (see Figure \ref{Pointnet_fig}): the \textit{set encoder} block that processes the input set; the \textit{sequence encoder} block that handles the sequence as it is built; and a third block that consists of a \textit{pointing mechanism}.
 Typically, this sequential process is carried out in two distinct phases: an encoding phase and a pointing phase.
 During the encoding phase, the set encoder block creates a higher-dimensional feature representation of the given input set.
 Afterwards, the sequence encoding block encodes the solution/sub-sequence constructed so far.
 In the second phase, both representations are fed into the pointing mechanism to generate a probability distribution over the input set.
-This probability distribution "points" to which element is more likely to be the best choice as next sequence element.
+This probability distribution "points" to which element is more likely to be the best choice as the next sequence element.

 Both the encoding (set and sequence) and the pointing mechanisms can be design in different ways (e.g.\cite{Vinyals2015, Bello2016, Nazari2018, Kool2019a}).
 Here we use the same sequence encoding and pointing mechanism architecture as \cite{Vinyals2015}.
-The main and substantial differences relative to this and other existing Pointer Network variations lie in the set encoding block.
-There are three main aspects to highlight relative to previous work.
-Before going into more detail we briefly outline them.
+The main and substantial differences regarding this and other existing Pointer Network variations lie in the set encoding block.
+There are three main aspects to highlight when comparing previous Pointer Network studies.
+Before going into more detail, we will briefly outline them.